Things You Should Avoid Pouring Down The Drain:RSS

 Pharmaceuticals: Old or unwanted prescription/over-the-counter medications should never be flushed down the toilet or sink.
 Water treatment plants are unable to remove most pharmaceuticals, which means that trace amounts end up in our tap water.
 Small amounts or levels below therapeutic doses are currently not a cause for concern but if people continue to dispose of medications down the drain, these levels of pharmaceuticals may accumulate.
 For guidance on how to properly dispose of pharmaceuticals, check out the FDA’s best practices for disposal of unused medicines.

 Grease: Aside from the obvious reasons why you should never pour grease, oils, or fats down the drain, doing so can actually cause issues at a much larger scale.
-Whatever grease you pour down the drains congeals with everyone else's, and can form a mass in the sewer system.
+Whatever grease you pour down the drain congeals with everyone else's, and can form a mass in the sewer system.
 The mass can block other wastes from passing through, creating a major sewage blockage (like we saw in Detroit, MI).
 Check your city’s municipal utility company to see if they have a cooking oil collection program.
 If not, the best recommendation is to collect the used oil in a leakproof jar, seal it up, and throw it away in the trash.

 Motor Oil: Never pour used motor oil or other automotive fluids (including antifreeze, solvents and gasoline) down a drain in your house or garage, into a storm drain, onto the soil, into a waterway, or in a manhole on a sidewalk.
 Used motor oil can contain toxic heavy metals such as zinc, lead, and cadmium that can contaminate drinking water.
 In fact, one quart of oil poured down a storm drain can contaminate one million gallons of water.
 One pint of oil can produce a slick of approximately one acre of water.
 When oil enters a body of water, a film develops on the surface that blocks out sunlight that plants and other organisms need to live.
 Please note that unlike cooking oil, you also cannot dispose of motor oil in the trash, and many cities will issue stiff fines for dumping toxic waste into landfills.
 Always bring used motor oil to local used oil collection centers.